 In recognizing these issues above, courts are assigning more and more CDREs due to their niche-specific training and experience in the field.

 Just like any other endeavor in life, one always wants the most qualified real estate agent that understands divorce issues to get the job done.
 This requires ongoing training, certifications, and time spent in the field.
 Similarly, when hiring someone to get property appraised, working with an experienced, certified real estate divorce expert to make sure property is properly valued and the rate is up-to-date by the time a client wants to sell their home is crucial.

 We now know that a real estate appraiser’s valuation of a home alone is not in the best interest of a divorcing couple and that an expert in this field of real estate is also necessary.
 It’s also imperative that one never relies on property information found on apps like Zillow.
 This is not the route to take because this is not an easy way out.
 It is a dead-end!

 - Zillow Zestimates and other AVM estimates use a program that estimates a property’s value at a certain point in time.
-It is not like that of a CDRE, which not only knows the current market value but also how the price will rise or fall, which can help clients in strategizing if they want to sell now or later.
+It is not like that of a CDRE, who not only knows the current market value, but also how the price will rise or fall, which can help clients in strategizing if they want to sell now or later.

 - Such applications rely on outdated and inapplicable data, which has no value in the current time.
 As a result, a client is bound to get a sour deal.

-- These estimates cannot estimate or even consider a property’s condition.
-This factor alone makes the use of this app a big NO!
-NO!
+- These apps cannot estimate or even consider a property’s condition.
+This factor alone makes the use of this app a big no-no!

 If you do not believe us, have a look at some of the ratings that attorneys who have used Zillow in Cook County have given.
 These ratings range from zero to two stars.
 Just like Einstein once said, a wise man is someone who learns from someone else’s mistakes.
 So, better to be wise than sorry and to work with experts on all sides.